geodetic-metrology-tools/LGC2/CONTRIBUTING.md

    ```
 3. **Implement changes** and add tests.
 4. **Commit** with DCO sign-off (`git commit -s`).
-5. **Push** your branch and **open a Pull Request** (PR) to `appwidevs`.
+5. Submit a **Pull Request (PR)** to `appwidevs`.
-6. A CERN maintainer will review and merge after CI passes.
+6. Your PR will be reviewed and validated before merging.

-> Internal contributors can create branches directly in the main repo but must still go through PR review.
+> Project members can create branches directly in the main repo but must still go through PR review.
-> All PRs are reviewed by CERN maintainers.
+> All PRs are reviewed by LGC maintainers.
 Once approved, changes are merged into the main repository and validated by the internal CI/CD system.

 ### Commit Best Practices